2Shaun/guesstimoji/README.md

 *Winning condition*
 The first player to send the opponent's picked emoji in chat wins

-### Technical details
+## Technical details

+### Front end

-Front end state is managed using `react-redux`.
+State is managed using `react-redux`.
 The `store` provided by `redux` is made up of three slices: `roomSlice`, `opponentBoardSlice`, and `gameLogSlice`.
 There is a correspondence between action types and server events, i.e.,
 `room/roomJoined`↔`client:room/roomJoined`,`server:room/roomJoined`.

+### Back end

-The server runs on a `node.js` instance and handles most of the game logic.
+The game logic layer runs on a `node.js` instance.
 Player picks are stored server side.
 The server groups client sockets into rooms using `socket.io` and emits game events exclusive to that room.
 Game state is stored in the `roomHashTable` server side.
-When the game ends, data from the `roomHashTable` is stored with `mongodb` in a collection called `games` in the `guesstimoji` database.
+The data access layer is managed with `mongoose` and controller layer with `GraphQL`.
+When the game ends, data from the `roomHashTable` is stored in a `mongodb` collection called `games` in the `guesstimoji` database.
 Here is an example document in the `games` collection:
 ```json
 {
 	"_id": "LvvuCjDyYUsQEBC5AAAE1MqglVjwr86Z4UK4AAAF1",